collaborative-music-lab/MLE/patchers/network/README.md

 # MLE Networking Overview
-The MLE library uses UDP communication over a wireless of wired network.
+The MLE library uses UDP to send messages over a local area network.
+All messages are sent in the format:

+[name of player to receive message] [name of player sending the message] [message name] [data]

 The primary networking objects are:

 - MLE.UDPsend
 - MLE.UDPreceive